Children’s Dental Care Tips For Parents

 A child should visit the dentist within six months of the eruption of the first tooth or by age one.
 Early examination and preventive care will protect your child's smile now and in the future.

 A big concern is Early Childhood Caries (also known as baby bottle tooth decay or nursing caries).
-Children risk severe decay from using a bottle at nap or bed time, or when they nurse continuously from the breast.
+Children risk severe decay from using a bottle when they nap or at bed time.

 The earlier the dental visit, the better the chance of preventing dental problems.
 Children with healthy teeth chew food easily, are better able to learn to speak clearly, and smile with confidence.
 Start them on a lifetime of good dental habits.